zarab33/mastery-quiz/README.md

 1. Fork this [mastery-quizzes repository](https://github.com/makersacademy/mastery-quizzes).

-2. Add @makers-dev as a collaborator on your mastery-quizzes fork on GitHub.

-3. Send the link in the "Copy Invite Link" drop-down on the collaborators page to @maryrosecook on Slack.

-4. Make sure you use Ruby version `2.4.1`.
+2. Make sure you use Ruby version `2.4.1`.
 To check your Ruby version, run the command below.

 ```
 $ ruby -v
 ```

-5. If required, use [RVM](https://rvm.io/) to install version `2.4.1`.
+3. If required, use [RVM](https://rvm.io/) to install version `2.4.1`.

-6. Install bundler.
+4. Install bundler.
 To do this, run:

 ```
 $ gem install bundler
 ```

-7. Install the gems required by this repository.
+5. Install the gems required by this repository.
 To do this, run:

 ```
 $ cd path/to/root/of/this/repo